 The Annual Awards include:

 The third weekend in September is a highlight of the Augusta social calendar.
-The festival spans several prime blocks in the Downtown Augusta area and attracts 100,000+ patrons each year and there are scores of volunteers who help make the event run smoothly.
+The festival spans several prime blocks in the Downtown Augusta area and attracts 100,000+ patrons each year and there are a thousand volunteers who help make the event run smoothly.

-This year the Festival will be held September 15 – 17, 2023 in historic downtown Augusta, GA.
+This year the Festival was held September 15 – 17, 2023 in historic downtown Augusta, GA.

 Patrons can shop, dance and eat to their heart’s content.
 More than a dozen cultural associations work together to bring a full compliment of eats and treats from all over the world to the Arts in the Heart festival.
 These signature dishes are made on-site to order and are the highlight of the festival for many event attendees.